eflumerf/styleguide/dune-daq-cppguide.md

 ### 6.2  Friends [DUNE VERSION]

-Use friend classes when alternatives result in less encapsulation.
+Use friend classes and functions when alternatives result in less encapsulation.
 An example of this would be if there's only one nonmember function which you could imagine would ever need a given member of a class - in this case, while you could make that given